shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/browser-integration-fails-linux.md

 **Solution**

 If you have Google Chrome installed on your computer, launch it and then relaunch the {% include product %} Desktop.
-If you still have the issue, please contact support@shotgunsoftware.com.
+If you still have the issue, please visit our [support site](https://knowledge.autodesk.com/contact-support) for help.

 If you don't have Chrome, open a terminal and run the following command: